1. Customised Training for MECHANICAL

 This course is gain an Introduction to Piping Stress Analysis and Practice, and is also provide a real works in industry using CAESAR II Software aplication.

 This course presents the fundamental of gear design and appreciation of the flexibility of the involute system with its ability to accomodate arbitary centre distance and ration using only standard tooth forms, are essential knowledge for those concerned with gearing.
-As this is still less widely understood than might be expected, even by some already in the industry, and the topics are negleted in much engineering education, the is continuing need for a specialist post-experience course giving clear explanations.
+As this is still less widely understood than might be expected, even by some already in the industry, and the topics are neglected in much engineering education, the is continuing need for a specialist post-experience course giving clear explanations.

 This aim of this course is to consider and give a basic understanding of gear geometry and design procedures.
 A brief introduction to manufacture is included, as is metrology and tolerancing.
 On this short course will be reinforced by classroom tutorials

-2. CONTROL & INSTRUMENTATION
+2. Customized Training for CONTROL & INSTRUMENTATION

 PLC INTEGRATION TO LAN & WAN